By Paul Taylor

 This combination of a very flat, broad, tall and steep forehead is typical in those men and women who are highly unlikely to develop a receding hairline throughout life.

 Now take a quick look at the photos below.

-You can also see a very distinct lack of symmetry in head width from front to back - the front being a lot narrower than it is at the back.
-This "asymmetry" is what produces the much smaller flat area (line A) when compared to the equivalent photos in the last section.
+You can also see a very distinct lack of symmetry in head width from front to back.
+The front is a lot narrower than it is at the back.
+And this "asymmetry" produces a much smaller flat area (line A) when compared to the equivalent photos in the last section.